 Important information about the Coronavirus (COVID-19)

-U.S. health officials recommend being prepared for the likelihood that the virus will spread, and this page was created to update you on some of our initiatives and contingency plans in this regard.
+This page was created to update you on some of our initiatives and contingency plans in this regard.
 Please check back often for updates.

 Current Pennington School status: